 Friday, January 14, 2022

-One of the questions I get asked most is, "How do you know when to stop painting?"
+One of the questions I get asked most often is, "How do you know when to stop painting?"

 I can't tell you how many times I have picked up the brush again after I had already decided the painting was complete, just to place just one more brush stroke... only to regret it afterward as a mistake.

-Continuing on the painting past this point, past the point of achieving the communication I set out to create, will only degrade the communication and make it foggy.
-I want my paintings to be clean, crisp, and joyous -- like I just picked up a brush and painted the whole thing without a pause.
+Continuing the painting past this point, past the point of achieving the communication I set out to create, will only degrade the communication and make it foggy.
+I want my paintings to be clean, crisp, and joyous -- like I just picked up a brush and painted the whole canvas without a pause.

 Would you like to see the results of this policy?
 View my portfolio.